MatthiasPilz/assignment/answers.md

     Eventually this means the worst case time complexity is O(n²)

 4. What is an eigenvalue and an eigenvector?
+    - Given a linear transformation, an eigenvector is a vector that remains essentially unchanged by the transformation, i.e. up to a scalar factor.
+This factor is the eigenvalue.
+With the linear transformation A, the eigenvector v, and the eigenvalue $\lambda$, we have: $Av = \lambda v$.

 5. For a given linked list containing the first 100 numbers of the sequence:
 0, 1, 1, 2, 3, 5, 8, 13,...,218922995834555200000, provide a solution that returns a linked list in the following order: